 The EAR model covers the contents of the feedback; the following delivery elements will enhance its effectiveness.

-- Give the employee sufficient notice about the feedback session.
+- Give the employee sufficient notice about the performance review session.
 This can be done by scheduling a formal meeting.
-If impromptu feedback is called for, deliver it in private after getting the employee’s permission.
+If impromptu feedback is called for, deliver it in private and away from team members and get the employee’s permission.

 - Use first-person phrases to let the employee know the impact of his words and actions on the manager.
-Statements like “I thought ….”, “I felt ….”, etc., will convey to the employee that the feedback is not a personal attack but an opportunity to understand the manager’s perspective.
+Statements like “I thought ….”, “I felt ….”, etc., will convey to the employee that the feedback is not a personal attack but an opportunity for improvement and understanding of the manager’s perspective.

 Learn Feedback With Ziksana!